tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   ![predict_test.png](Images/predict_test.png)

 Ask students if there are any questions before moving on.
 This was a dense activity, so there will most likely be a number of questions.
-Try and answer one or two questions if timing permits.
+Try and answer one or two questions if time permits.
 If not, ask students to save questions for review, and reiterate the following:

 * When running a logistic regression model, or any model, follow these simple steps: